11ppm/XDC-Token-Manager/README.md

 - While it is possible to check the balance using just a wallet address, a private key is required for transfers.
 However, managing private keys is extremely important, so we use a `.env` file, further encrypted and protected by a password.

+### About the File Encryption Script

+This Node.js script is designed to securely protect important configuration files (`.env`).
+The script operates in the following manner:

+#### Encryption Process

+1. **Encryption of the .env file**:
+   - The `aes-256-cbc` algorithm is used, employing randomly generated keys and an Initialization Vector (IV) to encrypt the `.env` file.
+   - The encrypted data is saved as `.env.encrypted`.

+2. **Secure storage of key information**:
+   - The keys and IV used to encrypt the `.env` file are encrypted again for additional protection.
+   - A new key and IV are generated based on the password entered by the user, and these are used to re-encrypt the key information (SECRET_KEY and IV) using the `aes-256-cbc` algorithm.
+   - The re-encrypted data is stored in `keys.json`.

+#### Security Considerations

+- Passwords are safely processed using the robust key derivation function `crypto.scryptSync`, although it is recommended to use random salt in actual usage.
+- The key information within the `keys.json` file is also encrypted, ensuring that in the event of a data breach, key information is not directly exposed.

+This script is particularly useful for protecting files containing sensitive information such as environment variables and API keys.
+The double encryption adds an extra layer of security, further enhancing data protection.

 ## 1. Copy Repository
 ```
 cd && git clone https://github.com/11ppm/XDC-Token-Manager